Bug fixes

 -

 It is essential that types be well-tested!
-See discussion below under Appendix B: Tooling.
+See discussion under Appendix B: Tooling.

 -